awerty1/basics_C_plus_plus_programming/README.md

 # basics-C-programming
-Basics of programming in c++  University: Vologda State University
+Basics of programming in C++
+University: Vologda State University